Where can I park a Gig?

 - in handicap spots, loading, commercial or construction zones

-- In non-Gig approved private lots or parking garages, including BART stations
+- in non-Gig approved private or public lots or parking garages, including BART stations

-- Anything less than 2-hour parking parking within the HomeZone in the Bay Area or 1-hour parking in Sacramento
+- in less than 2-hour parking zones within the HomeZone in the Bay Area or 1-hour parking zones in Sacramento

 Just treat the car like it’s your own.
 You are responsible for parking tickets up to 12 hours after your reservation.
 When in doubt call Member Care, (800) 464‑0889.